ibm-cloud-docs/SecureGateway/securegateway_faq.md

 ### Answer

 #### Use Mutual Authentication
 Enable Mutual Authentication for both sides of on-premise destinations makes Secure Gateway more secure.
 On User Authentication side, enable mutual authentication to restrict the access of Secure Gateway cloud node by authenticating using a client certificate when the request is over TLS/HTTPS.
-On Resource Authentication side, enable mutual authentication to provide appropriate credential when connecting to destination endpoint, ensure secure/encrypted access to on-premise resource.
+On Resource Authentication side, enable mutual authentication to provide appropriate credential when connecting to destination endpoint, and ensure secure/encrypted access to on-premise resource.
 Please see [Configuring Mutual Authentication](./securegateway_destination.html#mutual-auth) and [Node.js TLS Mutual Authentication](./securegateway_tls-ma.html#node-js-tls-mutual-authentication) for more information.

 #### Set IP Table Rules (For on-premise destination)
 The Secure Gateway cloud host and port of an on-premise destination is in the public space; therefore it is allowed everyone to access by default.
-To control the traffic accessing on Secure Gateway, set iptable rules to only allow access by a specific range of IPs and ports to secure on-premise resources.
-Please see [IP Table Rules](./securegateway_destination.html#configuring-network-security) for more information about how to configure the iptable rules on Secure Gateway.
+To control the traffic accessing on Secure Gateway, set iptables rules to only allow access by a specific range of IPs and ports to secure on-premise resources.
+Please see [IP Table Rules](./securegateway_destination.html#configuring-network-security) for more information about how to configure the iptables rules on Secure Gateway.

 #### Configure Access Control List (For on-premise destination)
 Configure Access Control List support to allow or restrict access to on-premises resources would make the on-premises destinations more secure by specifying the access right on the specific destination host and port.
-It is recommended to define the allowed or restrict HTTP/S routes on the ACL entries as well to enhance the security of on-premises destination.
-Please see [Access Control List](./securegateway_acl.html#access-control-list) and [HTTPS/Route Control using the ACL](./securegateway_acl.html#routes) for more information.
+It is recommended to define the allowed or restricted HTTP/S routes on the ACL entries as well to enhance the security of on-premises destination.
+Please see [Access Control List](./securegateway_acl.html#access-control-list) and [HTTP/S Route Control using the ACL](./securegateway_acl.html#routes) for more information.

 #### Set password on the Secure Gateway Client UI
-It is recommended to set the UI password to restrict the access of Secure Gateway Client UI.
+It is recommended to set the UI password to restrict the access of the Secure Gateway Client UI.
 Please see [Interacting with the Client](./securegateway_interaction.html#interacting-with-the-client) for more details about how to set the password using startup configuration or interactive commands on Secure Gateway Client terminal command line.

 ## What is gateway migration?
 {: #gateway-migration}